federicoInserra/Iot-WebApp-monitoring-environmental-station/README.md

 This are the blog post and the youtube video for the second assignment:

-All the step to follow to create the architecture are explained in this blog post: https://www.linkedin.com/pulse/hands-on-tutorial-how-connect-riotos-aws-federico-inserra
+All the step to follow to set up the architecture for the communication between RiotOS and AWS are explained in this blog post: https://www.linkedin.com/pulse/hands-on-tutorial-how-connect-riotos-aws-federico-inserra

 A video that shows how RiotOS communicate to AWS using MQTTSN transparent gateway and mosquitto broker: